 Open your image in PicMonkey

 The Layers panel should open automatically next to your image.
-If it doesn’t, or if you close it and you want to open it again, the Layers icon is in the bottom toolbar (it looks like a stack of square pancakes).
+If it doesn’t, or if you close it and want to open it again, the Layers icon is in the bottom toolbar (it looks like a stack of square pancakes).

 That little patch of rectilinear goodness is going to keep all your stuff organized, but right now it’s only showing one layer: your image, which is also its own background.
 (Inception!)
 You can separate your image from the background by clicking the padlock icon, which can be useful if you need to change the canvas size, and move the image around to find the best placement.
 (Not an essential step for this project.)

 Create a gradient layer

 From the side tabs of the editor, click Effects (magic wand icon), then choose Gradient from the menu.
 Choose your two hues and adjust the Direction and the Fade sliders (we did 180° and 20%, respectively).
 Click Apply.
-To make your original image visible through the gradient, make sure you have the layer selected, and adjust the Fade slider in the Graphics palette.
+To make your original image visible through the gradient, make sure you have the layer selected, and adjust the Fade slider in the Graphic Tools menu.

 Manipulate text layers

 Apply effects to specific and grouped layers

 Here’s a nifty feature we hope you’ll go nuts with: you can apply anything to anything in PicMonkey.
 So anything in the Effects tab is fair game for any layer (text, an image, a graphic) in your design.
 From the Effects tab, add the Moonlight effect to your original layer (the photo of the athlete in this design).

 To blur the “go” text layer a bit, select the layer and click Effects (the wand icon) from the side tabs on the left.
 Choose Soften from the menu, and apply it to the text layer.
 Subliminal, right?

 To make changes to several layers, group them by hitting CMD+G (CTRL+G for Windows) on your keyboard, then selecting several layers.
 We applied the Pink Fog effect to the entire image, for this design (notice in the image above that "Run," "The," and "World" have been grouped together in the top layer on the Layers panel.